TiddlySpace/replanadu/README.md

 ## Testing

+### Command line

+    make test

+This downloads the test dependencies (if not already there) and runs the tests via [PhantomJS](http://phantomjs.org/)

+### In Browser

+If the test dependencies haven't yet been downloaded:

     make testlib

-Start a local web server and load `test/SpecRunner.html` in a browser.
+Run a local web server and load `test/SpecRunner.html` into a browser.

 ## Deployment